tbrowder/Pod-Load/README.md

 ) returns Mu
 ```

-Loads a string with Rakudoc, returns a Pod.
+Loads a string with Rakudoc, returns a Rakudoc object.

 INSTALL
 -------